 c) When deliberating on the modification of the articles of association or the dissolution of the Association, at least 30% of the Council Members must be present, provided that at least 50% of the attending Council members are National Representatives.
 The Council shall take its decisions with respect to the modification of the articles of association or the dissolution of the Association with a two-thirds majority vote.

 d) The Council shall decide upon the manner of dissolution of the Association and of the final settlement of its accounts.
+The net-assets of the Association, if any, shall be designated to an other non profit entity with a similar or connected purpose.

 10. GENERAL